ayan4m1/battery-safety/src/docs/revolectrix-3s-1550.md

 ![Test Results](../images/tests/revolectrix-3s-1550.png)

+Test results yield an average of 1400mAh per pack.
+Accordingly, I assert that these packs are roughly 10% over-rated with respect to capacity.

 ### Observations

 The packs tested heated to ~25&deg;C and swelled visibly after a minute at 10A constant discharge.